 People of Pacific Island ethnicity are an important and growing part of New Zealand society and culture.
 In 2013 they comprised 7.4% of the country’s population and were major contributors to New Zealand’s success in sports, music and arts – and increasingly in business and academia.
 Despite this, Pacific people have some of the worst health statistics of all New Zealanders.

-These ethnic disparities in health are attributable to adverse socio-economic circumstances such as high unemployment, low educational achievement, low income and overcrowding.
+These ethnic disparities in health are attributable to adverse socio-economic circumstances such as high unemployment, low educational achievement, low income, overcrowding and cold houses.
 Pacific people also have a high prevalence of risk factors such as smoking, unhealthy diets and obesity.
 Furthermore, they have problems in getting access to quality health-care services.

 The Pacific population has a high birth rate, putting Pacific people among the fastest-growing population groups in New Zealand.
 In 2013 the Pacific fertility rate was 2.73 births per woman, compared to the national rate of 2.02.
 In 2011 the median age of childbearing for Pacific women was 27 years, while the national median was 30 years.

 The fertility rate for Pacific teenagers was higher than the total rate in the mid-2000s, suggesting lower use of contraception.
 Because children born to teenage mothers are at risk of low birth weight, perinatal mortality and socio-economic disadvantage, health advocates recommended that family-planning programmes targeted Pacific communities.
 Yet they also recognised that it was more acceptable in some cultures to have children young.